 of Complementary Animal Therapists (ACAT).

-- The Purpose of this professional practitioner programme is
+- The Purpose of this professional diploma programme is to produce

-to produce safe, effective and competent equine sports therapists in
+safe, effective and competent equine sports therapists in line with

 - Animal health and welfare are at the very core of our teaching